Admission to Graduate School

 All completed applications will be reviewed by the Graduate School and the graduate program to which the applicant applied.
 Applicants may receive correspondence from each of these offices requesting clarification or additional information or documents.
 Responses should be directed to the inquiring office directly.

-The Offer of Admission is extended to the applicant only for a specified semester.
-If an admitted student or a Graduate Program wishes to change the semester of entry, they must petition the Graduate School in writing.
-The Graduate School will allow one (1) semester change requested by the program, and one (1) requested by the admitted student, contingent upon the approval of the program's Director of Graduate Studies.
+The Offer of Admission is extended to the applicant only for a specified term (semester or 12-week term).
+If an admitted student or a Graduate Program wishes to change the term of entry (semester or 12-week term), they must petition the Graduate School in writing.
+The Graduate School will allow one (1) term (semester or 12-week term) change requested by the program, and one (1) requested by the admitted student, contingent upon the approval of the program's Director of Graduate Studies.
 Any further changes will require a new application to the Graduate School.

-Although the primary mission of the Graduate School is to conduct programs of graduate instruction leading to advanced degrees, the Graduate Faculty will admit qualified students without degree objectives as advanced special students, to the extent that resources allow.
-Unofficial transcripts or photocopies of diplomas will be accepted with the application for evaluation purposes, but the student must submit official copies of all required documents before the end of the first semester of enrollment.
+Although the primary mission of the Graduate School is to conduct programs of graduate instruction leading to advanced degrees, the Graduate Faculty will admit qualified students without degree objectives as Non-Degree Seeking Students, to the extent that resources allow.
+Unofficial transcripts or photocopies of diplomas will be accepted with the application for evaluation purposes, but the student must submit official copies of all required documents before the end of the first term of enrollment (semester or 12-week term).
 Official transcripts must be submitted from all institutions except the University of Maryland, College Park.

-The Advanced Special Student status is not available to international students who would require the University of Maryland to sponsor them on an F-1 student visa.
+The Non-Degree Seeking Student status is not available to international students who would require the University of Maryland to sponsor them on an F-1 student visa.

-Applicants for admission to Advanced Special Student status must hold a baccalaureate degree from a regionally accredited institution, with a cumulative 3.0 grade point average, and:
+Applicants for admission to Non-Degree Seeking Student status must hold a baccalaureate degree from a regionally accredited institution, with a cumulative 3.0 grade point average, and:

 - Submit official transcripts covering all credits used in satisfying the baccalaureate degree requirements, or